 DC's Monday announcement seems to follow a pattern by comic publishers in which they hype/tease a big mystery reveal or continuity development for weeks and sometimes months, only to spoil the story themselves before the story is actually released.

-In reporting on the announcement of the new Superman's bisexuality, we mentioned how spoiling this news prior to it actually being revealed in the book could influence the buying patterns for Superman: Son of Kal-El #5 - and the issue before it.
+In reporting on the announcement of the new Superman's bisexuality, we mentioned how spoiling this news prior to it actually being revealed in the book could influence the buying patterns for Superman: Son of Kal-El #5 - and the issue that came out before it.
 Subsequently however, series writer Tom Taylor says the timing was due to leaks inside DC.